-This is a simple, very typical recipe from Lazio: Rome, in particular.
-It’s a classic example of cucina povera, loosely translated as “humble cooking,” appreciated all over the world.
+This Roman spaghetti dish is a classic example of cucina povera, loosely translated as “humble cooking.”
+Despite the short ingredients list, Spaghetti all’Aglio, Olio e Peperoncino is garlicky spaghetti dinner that packs an incredible amount of flavor.
 Just one secret: reserve some of the pasta water to make the sauce.

 Note: The secret to this recipe is to avoid browning the garlic and overcooking the spaghetti, as well as adding pasta water to create a creamier sauce.